Use Kalshi promo code CBSSPORTS for $10 bonus by trading on UFC Fight Night, Song vs. Figueiredo on Saturday

-The UFC goes international once again on Saturday for a UFC Fight Night from Macao, China, showcasing another strong card filled with chances to utilize the latest Kalshi promo code CBSSPORTS to receive a $10 bonus after $10 worth of trades.
-UFC fans in the United States will need to wake up early for this card, with a six-fight main card starting at 7 a.m.
-ET after a seven-fight preliminary card starting at 4 a.m.
-ET due to the time difference.
-The card appears worth rising early for, though, especially with a fast-climber in the UFC taking on a former champion in Song Yadong vs. Deiveson Figueiredo on Paramount+ in the main event.
+After no UFC card last week, the promotion travels to China on Saturday for the latest UFC Fight Night, providing a card filled with ranked matchups to take advantage of the latest Kalshi promo code CBSSPORTS to receive a $10 bonus after $10 worth of trades.
+The main event features a top-15 bantamweight contest of Song Yadong vs. Deiveson Figueiredo on Paramount+.
+Given the fight's location, Saturday's UFC Fight Night will start significantly earlier in the United States, with a six-fight main card beginning at 7 a.m.
+ET after seven prelim fights, which began at 4 a.m.
+ET.
 Sign up for the Kalshi promo code CBSSPORTS, trade $10 and receive your $10 bonus here:

 For the full terms and conditions and how to claim the referral, read our Kalshi referral code review.